-A simplified block diagram of IVIS is shown in Figure 1.
+A simplified block diagram of IVIS is shown in Figure 11.1.
 Experiments with converting the computer-generated signal to NTSC resulted in intolerable visual quality.
-Colors bled into each other and shifted in hue and saturation, and the system was not able to display lines with single pixel widths.
-Industry standard text displayed 80 characters per line was illegible.
-Digital's engineers therefore converted the NTSC videodisc signal to RGB even though this approach is more difficult and expensive (though straightforward).
+Colours bled into each other and shifted in hue and saturation, and the system was not able to display lines with single pixel widths.
+Industry standard text displaying 80 characters per line was illegible.
+Digital's engineers therefore converted the NTSC video disc signal to RGB even though this approach is more difficult and expensive (though straightforward).

-The real difficulty in building a system of this type is in the synchronization of the two video signals.
-Computer terminals and computer graphics subsystems are virtually never designed to be synchronized to external sources.
-With industrial quality videodiscs or video tape, it is reasonable to vertically synchronize the video source to the computer.
-However, if horizontal synchronization with an accuracy of less than one-third of a pixel is desired, a timebase corrector would be needed.
-It becomes a more attractive alternative to synchronize the computer to the video source than to require the expensive equipment needed to do it the other way.
+The real difficulty in building a system of this type is in the synchronisation of the two video signals.
+Computer terminals and computer graphics subsystems are virtually never designed to be synchronised to external sources.
+With industrial quality video discs or video tape, it is reasonable to synchronise the video source vertically to the computer.
+However, if horizontal synchronisation with an accuracy of less than one-third of a pixel is desired, a timebase corrector would be needed.
+It becomes a more attractive alternative to synchronise the computer to the video source than to require the expensive equipment needed to do it the other way.
 IVIS chose this route.

-Figure 1

-IVIS BLOCK DIAGRAM
+Figure 11.1 IVIS block diagram

-Even though the visual qualities of IVIS graphics and video both excellent individually, the system's "piêce de résistance" is its ability to overlay the former on the latter. implements overlay like a chroma key.
-That is, one of the eight available Professional 350 colors is defined as transparent. non-mapped applications the transparent color is black, in mapped applications, color 0 is transparent and the other 7 colors can have any value selected from a palette of 256.)
+Éven though the visual qualities of IVIS graphics and video are both excellent individually, the system's pièce de résistance is its ability to overlay the former on the latter.
+IVIS implements overlay like a chroma key.
+That is, one of the eight available Professional 350 colours is defined as transparent.
+(In non-mapped applications the transparent colour is black, in mapped applications, colour 0 is transparent and the other seven colours can have any value selected from a palette of 256.)
 The video switcher compares each pixel from the bit-mapped memory to the transparent value as it is taken from the memory for display.
-It displays the contents of the bit-mapped memory for each non-zero When it finds a transparent pixel, it displays the corresponding value from the videodisc for a pixel's duration.
+It displays the contents of the bit-mapped memory for each non-zero pixel.
+When it finds a transparent pixel, it displays the corresponding value from the video disc for a pixel's duration.
 With a bit map of 960 by 240 pixels being refreshed at 60 times per second, this means that the decision about which video source to display is made approximately every 60 nanoseconds.